 The incubation period is the period between infection and the onset of the disease.
 This means that even before the first symptoms appear, a person may have already been infected with Covid-19 for some time without being aware of it.
 The incubation period of Covid-19 is 2 to 14 days, with the first signs of the disease usually appearing in about 5 days.

 Is the virus contagious during the incubation period?

 It has been proven that a person infected with Covid-19 can spread the disease from the moment they develop flu-like symptoms such as fever, cough, sore throat, and body aches.
-It is still unknown exactly how contagious the virus is before any signs of the disease have appeared.
+Before getting any symptoms, an infected person is actively spreading the virus from the second day after infection.

 If you suspect that you have Covid-19 (you have returned from abroad, have been in contact with an infected person, etc.), you must closely monitor your health condition for a period of 14 days for any signs of the disease and you must self-isolate or be quarantined.

 What else should I know about the virus?

 As Covid-19 particles can survive on surfaces for up to several days, it is recommended to observe proper respiratory hygiene: sneeze and cough into a bent elbow or disposable tissue paper, disinfect hands and surfaces, do not touch your face with hands (especially the areas around your mouth, nose, and eyes), wash your hands frequently and disinfect them, observe physical distancing, and comply with the quarantine measures in case of illness or suspected illness.

 People who have been infected with Covid-19 usually experience mild to moderate respiratory illnesses and can recover at home without the need of hospitalisation.

 However, high-risk groups have a risk of serious complications and include the elderly (over 60 years of age) and people with cardiovascular diseases, diabetes, chronic respiratory diseases, and cancer.